Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Arm Reduction Surgery (Arm Lift or Brachioplasty)

-An "Arm Lift", or arm reduction surgery, is also known as brachioplasty, and it is commonly performed on patients who have lost a significant amount of weight and are left with folds of excess skin on their arms.
-It is also performed on patients who want to tighten and smooth the skin that has become lax with age.
+An "Arm Lift", or arm reduction surgery, is also known as brachioplasty.
+Normal physical changes occur following significant weight loss and as we age which may lead to some people wanting to discuss surgical options to address these changes.
+One procedure which people may consider is arm reduction surgery to address excess skin folds, and it is commonly performed on patients who have lost a significant amount of weight and are left with folds of excess skin on their arms.

 What is Arm Reduction Surgery?

 Arm lift surgery is a good choice for patients who have met their weight goal and maintained it for more than 12 months.
-In some cases, liposuction is used in conjunction with arm lift surgery to reduce localised pockets of fat from the underside of the arm, enhancing the overall result.
+In some cases, liposuction is used in conjunction with arm lift surgery to reduce localised pockets of fat from the underside of the arm.
 This option is particularly useful for patients with reduced skin elasticity.

 Brachioplasty Expectations and Outcomes